Surgery for Acute Aortic Dissection

 Aortic surgery is a highly-specialised area and is difficult to train for because the operations are complex and the numbers of patients are small.

-We were delighted to hold the seventh aortic surgery masterclass in November 2019 which was hosted by the Keele Anatomy and Surgical Training Centre (KASTC) at Keele University.
-The masterclass gave 15 cardiac surgeons from across the UK the unique opportunity to gain hands-on experience of aortic surgery, with one-to-one supervision by the expert faculty.
+We were delighted to hold the eighth aortic surgery masterclass in May 2021 which was hosted by the Keele Anatomy and Surgical Training Centre (KASTC) at Keele University.
+The masterclass gave 14 cardiac surgeons from across the UK the unique opportunity to gain hands-on experience of aortic surgery, with one-to-one supervision by the expert faculty.

 The course director, Miss Deborah Harrington, is part of a team of cardiac surgeons at Liverpool Heart and Chest Hospital which is recognised as one of the leading centres in aortic surgery in the UK.
-The faculty included talented and experienced consultant cardiac surgeons from Northern General Hospital, Liverpool Heart and Chest Hospital and Southampton General Hospital.
+The faculty included talented and experienced consultant cardiac surgeons from Northern General Hospital in Sheffield, Liverpool Heart and Chest Hospital, Barts Heart Centre and Queen Elizabeth Hospital Birmingham.
 We are indebted to the faculty for giving up their time to share their invaluable skills and expertise.

-We would like to thank the Dujardin Family Charitable Fund, John Beckwith Charitable Trust and our Aortic Dissection Support Group for helping to fund this Masterclass.
+We would like to thank our supporters who have helped to fund this Masterclass.

 This course was accredited by the Royal College of Surgeons of England.